microsoft/vscode-docs/release-notes/vApril.md

 ---
 Order: 11
-TOCTitle: April 2016 1.1
+TOCTitle: 1.1 (April 2016)
-PageTitle: Visual Studio Code April 1.1.0
+PageTitle: Visual Studio Code April 1.1
-MetaDescription: See what is new in the Visual Studio Code April Release (1.1.0)
+MetaDescription: See what is new in the Visual Studio Code April Release (1.1)
 ---

 # 1.1.1 (April 2016)